seame-autonomous-driving-team5/autonomous/README.md

 ```

 ## Pre-trained Model
-You can get the pre-trained model from <a href="https://pan.baidu.com/s/19wj4XOHReY8sGgCh787mOw">here</a>.
+You can get the pre-trained model  from epoch-189.pth is
-Extraction code：jbty
 weight https://drive.google.com/file/d/13IoL8qXDqPIM9FlZIN0AnF4A8EgNdo21/view?usp=drive_link

 ## Dataset